Technologicat/extrafeathers/README.md

 python -m demo.refelement DP3
 ```

-Any of these works also in MPI mode, showing the MPI partitioning (coded by line color).
+Any of these works also in MPI mode, then color-coding the MPI partitioning by edge color.
+MPI-local node numbers (for the global DOFs) are **not** shown.

 ![Reference element demo output](img/refelement.png)

-*Local and global DOF numbering for P1, P2, P3, DP1, DP2, and DP3 elements.*
+*Reference-element and global DOF numbering for P1, P2, P3, DP1, DP2, and DP3 elements.*

 ### Patch averaging